Bardo91/reckless/README.md

   asynchronous logging&mdash;for example fprintf will buffer data until you flush it&mdash;but asynchronous logging arguably makes the issue worse.
 The library provides convenience functions to aid with this.
-* As all string formatting is done in a single thread, it could theoretically limit the scalability of your application if the formatting is very expensive.
+* As all string formatting is done in a single thread, it could theoretically limit the scalability of your application if formatting is expensive or your program generates a high volume of log entries in parallel.
 * Performance becomes somewhat less predictable and harder to measure.
 Rather than putting the cost of the logging on the thread that calls the logging library, the OS may suspend some other thread to make room for the logging